purenix-org/purenix/README.md

 ## Usage

-### Compiling with Purenix
+### Compiling with PureNix

-The easiest way to use Purenix is through Spago.
+The easiest way to use PureNix is through Spago.
 Simply set `backend = "purenix"`, make sure `purenix` is available in the `PATH`, and build as normal.

 When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.